vectorgrp/sil-kit-adapters-tap/README.md

 **Note 2:** The default installation path will be ``C:\Program Files\Vector SIL Kit Adapters TAP <TAP_ADAPTER_VERSION>``, with <TAP_ADAPTER_VERSION> as the version of the TAP adapter you install.
 Depending on your system this default path can be ``Program Files (x86)``.

-## Run the SilKitAdapterTap
+## Run the sil-kit-adapter-tap
 This application allows the user to attach a TAP device of a Linux or Windows system to the Vector SIL Kit.

 Before you start the adapter there always needs to be a sil-kit-registry running already.
 Start it e.g. like this:

     /path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'

-It is also necessary that the TAP device exists before the ``SilKitAdapterTap`` is started.
+It is also necessary that the TAP device exists before the ``sil-kit-adapter-tap`` is started.

 **Hint:** If your TAP device has been created by a third party application (you want the SIL Kit to connect to) it is possible that this TAP device resource is 'flagged' as busy/blocked.
-In this case you just can create another TAP device for usage with the ``SilKitAdapterTap`` by yourself and bridge (``brctl`` on Linux, ``netsh bridge`` on Windows) it with the TAP device of your third party application.
+In this case you just can create another TAP device for usage with the ``sil-kit-adapter-tap`` by yourself and bridge (``brctl`` on Linux, ``netsh bridge`` on Windows) it with the TAP device of your third party application.

 The application *optionally* takes the following command line arguments (default between curly braces):

-    SilKitAdapterTap [--name <participant's name{EthernetTapDevice}>]
+    sil-kit-adapter-tap [--name <participant's name{EthernetTapDevice}>]
       [--configuration <path to .silkit.yaml or .json configuration file>] [--registry-uri silkit://<host{localhost}>:<port{8501}>]
       [--log <Trace|Debug|Warn|{Info}|Error|Critical|Off>]